dream-num/univer.ai/packages/community/src/pages/workspace/_blog.md

 Univer’s infrastructure integrates plugins with universality and inclusivity in mind, supporting features like:

-- shortcut key
+- Shortcut key
-- copy & paste
+- Copy & paste
-- collaborative editing
+- Collaborative editing
-- find & replace
+- Find & replace
-- etc.
+- And more.

 For detailed information, please check out the [Univer Architecture Document](/guides/concepts-and-architecture/architecture).